Holy Priests Living for a Holy God – Exodus 28 meets Revelation 5 – 2025 Day 129

 There are so many things I can learn from this short passage.

-1. Joshua and the soldiers in the army had a job to do – but it wasn’t the same job that Moses, Aaron, and Hur.
-Joshua and his soldiers were to go and actively fight in the battle while Moses, Aaron, and Hur were to go on top of the mountain far from the fighting and fight in prayer.
-God gives different people different jobs to do.
-We must each do what God has called us to do.
-Don’t look at the brother or sister next to you and think, “Why aren’t you on the front lines of this fight?”
-Moses had his time to lead the Israelites through the Red Sea and Moses had his time to go on a mountain and pray.
+1. God calls different people at different times to different tasks.
+Joshua and his soldiers were to go down and actively fight in the battle, while Moses, Aaron, and Hur were to go up on top of the mountain and fight in prayer.
+Each one of us are responsible to do whatever God has called us to do.
+Beware of looking at the brother or sister next to you and thinking, “Why aren’t you on the front lines of this fight?”
+Moses obeyed God when he led the Israelites through the Red Sea, and Moses obeyed God when he went on a mountain to pray.

 2. Aaron and Hur’s supporting roles were vital to Moses’s success.
 Just like Jesus sent out his followers two by two (Mark 6:7, Luke 10:1), God sent Aaron and Hur to help Moses in the fight – not by standing next to Moses holding up their own arms, but standing next to Moses holding up his arms.
 If you’ve been called to lead, don’t minimize your need for sisters and brothers to partner with you.
-If you’ve been called to provide support, don’t minimize the essential nature of your role!
-Your leaders need your prayers, you’re encouragement, and your partnership in there fight!
+But if you’ve been called to provide support, don’t minimize the essential nature of your role!
+Your leaders need your prayers, your encouragement, and your partnership in the fight!
 I’m personally so thankful for those faithful sisters who pray for me, who speak encouraging words to me, and who walk next to me in this daily battle.

-3. Our battle’s victory is ultimately won in the spiritual realm.
+3. Our battle’s victory is ultimately won (or lost) in the spiritual realm.
 There are real battles being fought – both in the physical realm and in the spiritual realm – but the victory is in the Lord’s hands.

 Some physical battles here on earth will be lost.
 Your loved one might lose their fight with cancer.
-Your much fought for marriage might end in divorce.
+Your marriage might end against your will.
 Your child might fail that class or lose that friendship.

-But we can trust that the battle belongs to the Lord.
+We can trust that the battle belongs to the Lord.
 No one and no thing can thwart His plans.
-Sometimes all that we can do is pray and wait with our hands raised and our knees bowed, but that is where the greatest power lies.
-The Israelites didn’t win the war because they had a better army.
-They won the war because the Lord had ordained the victory.
-So, whether the physical battle is won or lost, the battle belongs to the Lord.
+Sometimes all that we can do is pray and wait with our hands raised and our knees bowed, but that is where the real power lies.

 “Finally, be strong in the Lord and in the strength of his might.
 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.